-Perhaps Souza’s silence stems from the fact that his campaign manager is in court representing alleged mobster, drug dealer, and murderer, Michael Miske who was arrested, July 15, 2020, during dramatic island-wide FBI raids.
+Perhaps Souza’s silence stems from the fact that his campaign chair is in court representing alleged mobster, drug dealer, and murderer, Michael Miske who was arrested, July 15, 2020, during dramatic island-wide FBI raids.

 In the middle of what may become a death penalty case, Otake is making time for an OHA campaign.
 One might wonder what Michael Miske thinks about that.
 Like Souza, Otake remained silent when Hawai’i Free Press asked him.

 Perhaps the compromise is worthwhile to Miske.
 Otake is the younger brother of Trump-appointed Honolulu Federal Judge Jill Otake.

 Will Miske be getting good representation?
 Time-management has been an issue for Otake in the past.

 Otake, February 15, 2019, was “disbarred from further practice before the Hawaii Labor Relations Board due to misconduct of an aggravating nature.”
 Otake had stalled the Labor Board for six years while his client’s related criminal case proceeded.
 He then failed to show up for the 2017 Labor Board hearing -- leading to his disbarment.